 Some dark coloured glazes require two stages of firing, to ensure that first the quality and material characteristics are achieved and second to achieve the colour.
 These faience can be susceptible to immediate cracking of the glaze at the kiln exit, called crazing, due to differential expansion between the ceramic and the glaze.
 For durability reasons it is preferable if crazing does not develop at such an early stage, but due to project colour, finish or texture demands it may not be possible and this would need to be determined and discussed amongst the project team and Client.
 With all our work it is essential to manage the expectations of our clients.
 Knowledge of the material challenges and limitations allows potential risks to be understood and assessed at an early stage.
 It allows development time should other options become preferable.

 Despite the intrinsic creative potential of faience there are strict quality standards in place for the externally applied faience tiles, such as criteria for water absorption, frost resistance and efflorescence.
 The quality of the raw material and consistency of its use as the main ingredient composition can offer the manufacturer with greater quality throughout the manufacturing process.
 The versatility of faience opens up many opportunities for facade creativity yet its qualities and processes ensure it is a durable and worthy product.

-For 11-12 Hanover Square, a faience facade was proposed by Cambell architects for the vibrant Oxford Street retail elevation.
+For 11-12 Hanover Square, a faience facade was proposed by Campbell architects for the vibrant Oxford Street retail elevation.
 We proposed a faience precast panel due to the speed of erection on site for the restricted and busy location.
 Panel size, thickness, special shapes, fixing strategies, joints and movement joints were key considerations during the design stage.
-Collaboration between precaster, faience manufacturer and cladding contractor will be necessary to finalise the glazing and its mottling, thicknesses, fixings and panelisation strategies.
+Collaboration between precaster, faience manufacturer and cladding contractor was necessary to finalise the glazing and its mottling, thicknesses, fixings and panelisation strategies.